Best Book Editing Software For Modern Authors: 9 Top Options

 Need An Online Editor For Your Book?

 Many writers are comfortable editing drafts or books on their computers using applications like MS Word or Scrivener.
-If you’d rather edit a draft online, the tools in this guide can help.00
+If you’d rather edit a draft online, the tools in this guide can help.
+That said, here are a few of my preferred first-draft online editors:

-Hemingway Editor is a good choice if you need free writing and editing software.
-Paste your chapters in one by one.
+Hemingway Editor is a good choice for free writing and editing software.
+Paste your chapters one by one.
 This app identifies needless adjectives and adverbs that you should cut.
 Both Hemingway Editor and Grammarly can help improve sentence structure.

 Google Docs is a good draft online editor for collaborative writers.
-It includes a revision history and backs-up automatically.
-The Grammarly web app is particularly useful for revising drafts on the go.
-You can copy a draft from Microsoft Word or Scrivener and set writing goals like word counts, tone of voice, style and so on.
-The premium version will help you improve your writing skills, as it provides additional context to errors and editing mistakes.
+It includes a revision history and backs up automatically.
+The Grammarly web app is handy for revising drafts on the go.
+You can copy a draft from Microsoft Word or Scrivener and set writing goals like word counts, tone of voice, style, etc. The premium version will help you improve your writing skills, as it provides additional context to errors and editing mistakes.

 The new version of Grammarly Business includes enhanced collaboration features for larger writing projects.
-For example, authors can share their work with a book editor and even create a custom style guide.
-However, it doesn’t support languages other than British, American and Canadian English.
-It also includes a handy custom dictionary.
-It’s a nice feature for copy editors on a team, spread across locations.
-It can also help fiction writers who use odd character names.
+For example, authors can share their work with a book editor and create a custom style guide.

 Why You Can Trust Us